wisq/ilcheck/README.md

     * What's the difference?
 If you have e.g. a BLM at 75 and an RDM at 0, ILCheck will suggest you hold on to your best 1 to 75 gear for your future RDM.
 If you omit RDM entirely, it'll just find the best gear for your BLM and then suggest you throw out all your <75 caster gear.
 3. Run `mix ilcheck.plan <path to CSV>`.
 4. Perform the actions it suggests.
 (Or don't, up to you.
 But it'll keep nagging you each time you run it.)

+To "discard" an item, just move it to your inventory — you don't have to get rid of it right away.

+Note that the planner *will continue looking* at your inventory (even if it's also the "discard" pile).
+So once you acquire new gear, you can perform another export, and then run this again.

+If it tells you to move the gear to your armoury — great, you've found new & better gear.
+If it tells you "nothing to do", then nothing in your inventory is better than what you've already got, and you should be able to safely get rid of all the gear in your inventory.

+## Quirks

+### Retainer gear

+**If a retainer is configured, we always reserve the absolute best gear for them.**

+I give my retainers the best gear so they can bring me the best gear, and so any unique gear they're wearing doesn't prevent me from getting that unique gear for myself.

+If your retainer's level is lower than your best gear, this **will** be a problem.
+It'll suggest you equip gear that they can't equip, and also take off the gear they're already wearing.
+This isn't quick or easy to fix, and it's moot for me, since mine are level 90 now.
+(Maybe I'll fix it on the next level expansion.)

+### Saddlebags

+**The chocobo saddlebag is considered overflow for the armoury chest.**  My weapon bag got full, so I needed somewhere to store future weapons.

+If your saddlebag contains equipment that should be equipped to a class right now (e.g. you've been keeping an 82 WAR weapon in here and your WAR just turned 82), it'll tell you to move them to the armoury chest.

+If you have **future** equipment in here, it'll leave them alone.
+If there's junk equipment, it'll tell you to discard them, i.e. move them to your inventory.

 ## Disclaimers